Biorthogonal polynomials related to quantum transport theory of disordered wires

-Then we ``open the lens'', where the lens $\Sigma_S$ is a contour consisting of $\realR_+$ and two arcs from $0$ to $b$.
-We assume that one of the two arcs lies in the upper half plane and denote it by $\Sigma_1$, the other lies in the lower half plane and denote it by $\Sigma_2$, see Figure \ref{fig:Sigma_S}.
+Then we ``open the lens'', where the lens $\Sigma$ is a contour consisting of $\realR_+$ and two arcs from $0$ to $b$.
+We assume one of the two arcs lies in the upper half-plane and denote it by $\Sigma_1$, and the other lies in the lower half-plane and denote it by $\Sigma_2$ (see Figure \ref{fig:Sigma_S}).
 (We may take $\Sigma_1$ and $\Sigma_2$ symmetric about the real axis.)
-We do not fix the shape of $\Sigma_S$ at this state, but only require that $\Sigma_S$ is in $\paraP$ and $V$ is analytic in a simply-connected region containing $\Sigma_S$.
-The exact shape of $\Sigma_1$ and $\Sigma_2$ will be given in Sections \ref{subsec:Airy_para}, \ref{subsec:Bes_para} and \ref{subsec:final_trans}.
+We do not fix the shape of $\Sigma$ at this stage, but only require that $\Sigma$ is in $\paraP$ and $V$ is analytic in a simply connected region containing $\Sigma$.
+The exact shape of $\Sigma_1$ and $\Sigma_2$ will be given in Sections \ref{subsec:Airy_para}, \ref{subsec:Bes_para}, and \ref{subsec:final_trans}.

 Define